WojciechKretowicz/weles/README.md

 model.fit(data.data, data.target)
 ```

-To upload the model to the base you , to import client package and pass classifier, its name that will be visible in the **vimo**, its description, list of tags, training dataset with target column as last one with column names, its name, its description, requirements file, your user name and password.
+To upload the model to the base you need to import client package and pass classifier, its name that will be visible in the **vimo**, its description, list of tags, training dataset with target column and with the column names, its name, its description, requirements file, your user name and password.

 So first let's prepare our data.